danjsiegel/snowducks/README.md

 #### 🎯 What I Should Have Done From The Start
 - **Kill the Python Stuff**: Remove `venv/`, Python CLI, and all that Python runtime baggage
-- **Go Native with ADBC**: Use Apache Arrow Database Connectivity (ADBC) to talk directly to Snowflake from C++
+- **Go Native with ADBC**: Use Apache Arrow Database Connectivity (ADBC) to talk directly to Snowflake from C++ (no lazy shortcut of just using it from the venv)
 - **One Extension to Rule Them All**: Single C++ extension that handles both data fetching and caching
-- **Actually Work with DuckDB UI**: Full integration with DuckDB's native web interface and CLI (the way it's supposed to work)
+- **Actually Work with DuckDB UI**: Full integration with DuckDB's native web interface and CLI (the way it's supposed to work, vs right now it's a mix of 2 code bases I merged)
 Based on DuckLake's capabilities and community feedback opportunities, here are potential enhancements for future versions:

 ### 🗄️ Additional Storage Backends